Things to do

-Invest - In Glen Innes Highlands we are committed and supportive of new ideas, industries and opportunities that contribute towards our local and regional economy.
-For a region rich in heritage we are continuing to attract a broad range of businesses and investors leveraging and capitalising on our endowments.
+Invest - In Glen Innes Highlands we are committed to and supportive of new ideas, industries and opportunities that contribute to our local and regional economy.
+For a region rich in heritage, we are continuing to attract a broad range of businesses and investors leveraging and capitalising on our endowments.

 Major Archibald Clunes Innes was the commandant at Port Macquarie, and had extensive station interests including the station of Furracabad, on which the town of Glen Innes was built.
 Major Innes changed the name of the station to Glen Innes.
 When Innes became bankrupt in the depression of the 1840s, the station was taken over by the Bank of Australasia who later sold it to Archibald Mosman (after whom the Sydney suburb was named).

 When the town of Glen Innes was gazetted, Mosman changed the name of the station back to Furracabad.
-Glen Innes continued to flourish and when the Great Northern Railway came through in 1884, it prompted the construction of some of the town’s most substantial buildings which lend character to the town today.
-This heritage can be seen throughout the town and especially in the main street of Grey Street which is lined with more than 30 heritage-listed buildings.
+Glen Innes continued to flourish and when the Great Northern Railway came through in 1884, it prompted the construction of some of the town’s most substantial buildings that lend character to the town today, especially in the main street of Grey Street, which is lined with more than 30 heritage-listed buildings.

-On the towns tourist drive, you pass the Uniting Church honouring a pioneering minister who was robbed by notorious bushranger Thunderbolt, and there is also St Joseph’s Convent on the site where Australia’s first saint, Mary MacKillop, signed the deeds for the original convent.
+The Uniting Church honours a pioneering minister who was robbed by notorious bushranger, Captain Thunderbolt, and the deed for the original St Joseph’s Convent was signed by Australia’s first saint, Mary MacKillop.

-For more information on the history of Glen Innes Highlands visit the Land of the Beardies History House Museum
+For more information on the history of Glen Innes Highlands, visit the Land of the Beardies Museum & Research Centre.

-Glen Innes Highlands is well known for crisp winters and cool summers.
-Glen Innes is one of the few places that have such distinct seasonal changes.
+Glen Innes Highlands is well known for crisp winters and cool summers, typical of the surrounding New England region that experiences distinct seasonal changes.

-During Summer you will find relief from the heat and enjoy our many waterways for a swim.
+During Summer, you will find relief from the heat and enjoy our many waterways for a swim.
 The average maximum temperature in summer is 26 degrees and the minimum is 12 degrees.
-Summer is also the time when we experience our highest rainfall about 100mm a month.
+Summer is also the time when we experience our highest rainfall of about 100mm a month.

-Spring weather in Glen Innes Highlands ranges from cool days similar to our winter climate to warm swimming weather much like our summer season.
-The average maximum temperature in spring is 20 degrees and the minimum is 9 degrees you can expect about 75mm of rain per month during spring.
+Spring weather in Glen Innes Highlands ranges from cool days (similar to our winter climate) to warm swimming weather (much like our summer season).
+The average maximum temperature in spring is 20 degrees and the minimum is 9 degrees, with about 75mm of rain per month.

-Glen Innes Highlands is a very close knit community that loves to welcome visitors and newcomers to town.
+Glen Innes Highlands is a very close-knit community that embraces visitors and newcomers to town.

-Locals talk about the many opportunities to get involved in their community – the surprising number of events throughout the year, the numerous social and special interest clubs and organisations.
+Locals talk about the many opportunities to get involved in their community, including the surprising number of events throughout the year, as well as the numerous social and special interest groups and community organisations.

-There are a variety of cultures in Glen Innes which are celebrated by community groups and events throughout the year.
-The Caledonian society embraces all things European and Celtic while the local community groups run events such as harmony day to display the many cultures living in Glen Innes.
+A variety of cultures are celebrated locally by community groups and events throughout the year.
+The Caledonian Society embraces all things European and Celtic, while local community groups run events such as Harmony Day to highlight and celebrate the various cultures that make up our society.

 Arts and crafts thrive in Glen Innes Highlands.
-Take a few hours or days to explore the many galleries, artists, crafts stores, antiques, museums and treasures around town where the many locals are continuing to keep traditional crafts alive.
+Take a few hours or days to explore the many galleries, artists, crafts stores, antiques, museums and treasures around town where locals are working to keep traditional crafts alive.

-Indigenous Arts & Craft - Glen Innes Highlands has several noted Aboriginal artists including Lloyd Gawura Hornsby, Nicholas (Nick) Levy and Adele Chapman-Burgess.
+Aboriginal Arts & Craft - Glen Innes Highlands has several noted Aboriginal artists, including Lloyd Gawura Hornsby, Nicholas (Nick) Levy, and Adele Chapman-Burgess.

-Local Arts, Craft & Handmade - You will find crafts that date from the area’s pioneering days – saddlers, blacksmiths and farriers.
-Discover the 12 ways to get your craft on in Glen Innes Highlands here.
+Local Arts, Craft & Handmade - You will find crafts being practiced locally that date back to the area’s pioneering days, such as saddlers, blacksmiths and farriers.
+Discover 12 ways to get your craft on in Glen Innes Highlands.

-Glen Innes Highlands is traditionally a high rainfall area and that combined with a cool climate, soils and temperate pastures means we’re noted for our fine wool, lamb and beef production.
+Glen Innes Highlands is traditionally a high rainfall area, which, combined with a cool climate, soils and temperate pastures, means we’re noted for our fine wool, lamb and beef production.

 If you love beef, lamb and pork, don’t leave Glen Innes Highlands without savouring the superb New England products from our three butchers Campbells, Hoopers and Bruce Family Butchery.

-Glen Innes Highlands’ bakeries take pride in their creativity, providing a wide range of breads, pastries and other foods.
-In Grey Street, the Glen Pie Shop’s
+Glen Innes Highlands’ bakeries take pride in their creativity when providing a wide range of breads, pastries and other foods with a focus on locally sourced ingredients.

-The Super Strawberry, on Glen Innes Highlands’ southern outskirts, produces and sells strawberries, strawberries and cream, jams, sauces, milk shakes, Byron Bay coffee, Guyra tomatoes, locally-produced potatoes and eggs, as well as giftware.
+The Super Strawberry, on Glen Innes Highlands’ southern outskirts, produces and sells fresh strawberries, strawberries and cream, jams, sauces, milkshakes, coffee, Guyra tomatoes, locally-produced potatoes and eggs, and giftware.

-Free range eggs are produced under the River Gum and Sarah Downs labels, are available in Glen Innes Highlands as well as extensively elsewhere in NSW and Queensland.
+Free-range eggs produced under the River Gum and Sarah Downs labels are available in Glen Innes Highlands, as well as extensively throughout NSW and Queensland.

-Regional olives and olive oils are sold at the Visitor Information Centre and other outlets.
+Regional produce such as olives, olive oil, honey, and homemade preserves are sold at the Glen Innes Visitor Information Centre and other local retail outlets.